DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 }
 ```

-At the end of ray generation shader execution we write payload color to UAV texture.
+At the end of the ray generation shader, we write the payload color to the output UAV texture.

 ```hlsl
 g_ColorBuffer[DispatchRaysIndex().xy] = float4(payload.Color, 1.0);
 ```